libplctag/libplctag/README.md

   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above.
-* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04 and 15.04 tested).
+* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04, 15.04, 16.04 tested).
-* support for Mac OS X (well, it builds and seems to work... not deeply tested)
+* support for maxOS is marginal.
+It did work, but we do not have Macs.
-* basic support for Windows x86 (32-bit) builds, not well tested (help very welcome!).
+* basic support for Windows 7 x86 (32-bit) builds with Visual Studio, not well tested (help very welcome!).
 Support is basic because:
   * we do not use Windows for our deployments.
-  * there is nmake support, but it is not particularly complicated.
-  * only the tag_rw example program has been tested (though that tests the whole API)
+  * only the tag_rw example program has been tested (though that tests most of the API)
-  * there is an example Visual Studio project that we are hoping to include soon.
 * tested support AB ControlLogix (version 16 and version 20 firmware).
 * sample code.
 * a fairly stable API.
-It has only had minor additions in three years.
+It has only had minor additions in four years.
 * a fairly solid wrapper for Java.
 Contributed wrappers for Python and C++.
 * we have deployed this in customer environments.
+* we have reports of successful use on ARM-based systems including the RaspberryPi boards.
 * Other groups use this library (if you do, please let us know).

 Planning for version 2.0 has started.
 Please see the contact section at the bottom for a link to the Google forum (Google Groups) for discussion.

-PLC5 and ControlLogix are trademarks of Rockwell/Allen Bradley.
-Windows is a trademark of Microsoft.
+PLC5, SLC 500, MicroLogix, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
+Windows and Visual Studio are trademarks of Microsoft.
 Please let us know if we missed some so that we can get all the attributions correct!

 We need and welcome help with the following:

 * bug fixes and reports.
 * other protocols like Modbus, SBus etc.
-* other platforms like Android, MacOS etc.
+* other platforms like Android, iOS, macOS etc.
-* autotools and other things that help portability.
 * 64-bit Windows.
 * other versions of Windows.
 * more language wrappers like Python, Ruby, VB, C++ etc.
-* help making parts of the library optional.
-* make sure the code compiles in both C and C++.

 Portability